Skip to Content

 Bleeding Heart Plant

-Bleeding heart plants have long been a companion plant for ferns as they both thrive in the same growing conditions.
-These plants are iconic as they have heart-shaped white or pink flowers that bloom from spring all the way to fall.
+Bleeding heart plants have long been a good companion for ferns as they both thrive in the same growing conditions.
+They have heart-shaped white or pink flowers that bloom from spring all the way to fall.

-These beautiful flowers are produced from lovely long stems that make the flowers clearly visible.
-These gorgeous plants will generally get to between 6 to 12 inches in height and about 1 to 3 feet in width.
+These beautiful flowers have tall, slender stems that make the flowers clearly visible.
+They can grow to 6–12 inches in height and about 1–3 feet in width.

 Hellebore

-Hellebore plants are easy to care for, and they are beautiful plants that can look great in almost any landscape you plant them in.
-These plants are mostly evergreen, and their foliage is a chartreuse/gold color, with serrated leaves that rise on strong and sturdy stems.
+Hellebore plants are easy to care for, and they look great in almost any landscape you plant them in.
+They’re mostly evergreen, and their foliage is a chartreuse/gold color with serrated leaves that grow on long, sturdy stems.

-Hellebore plants are perfect for the shady spots in your garden as they prefer the soil to be moist and cool.
-These plants will grow to be between 1 and 8 feet in height and 1 to 3 feet in width, depending on the type of Hellebore you get.
+Hellebores thrive in shady spots and prefer their soil to be moist and cool.
+They’ll grow to 1–8 feet in height and 1–3 feet in width, depending on the type of Hellebore you get.

-The Hellebore has unique flowers that are a saucer or bowl shape that are generally white with yellow, maroon, and pink speckles.
+These flowers have a unique shape, looking like a saucer or a bowl.
+They’re mostly white with yellow, maroon, and pink speckles.

 Astilbe

 Astilbe is a plant with ornamental, fern-like green and bronze foliage, and it thrives in part sun, part shady conditions.
-This plant does require a lot of water, which makes it the perfect companion plant for ferns.
+This plant needs a lot of water, which makes it the perfect companion for ferns.

-Astilbe plants have a plumped feathery-looking blossom that looks stunning both in season and when it is dried out in winter.
-These gorgeous feathery flowers will come in either red, purple, pink, or white.
+Astilbes have a plumped feathery-looking blossom that doesn’t lose its appeal even when it’s dried out in the winter.
+These gorgeous flowers will come in either red, purple, pink, or white colors.

-This plant will grow between 1 to 8 feet in height and 18 to 30 inches in width, depending on which type you get.
-Astilbe grows well as a groundcover plant, and in a plant pot, so you have options about where to plant it.
+An Astilbe plant will grow between 1 to 8 feet in height and 18 to 30 inches in width, depending on which type you get.
+You can grow it as a groundcover plant or in a plant pot.

 Heartleaf Brunnera

-These plants are beautiful and low-growing plants with heart-shaped leaves, which is where it gets its name.
-Heartleaf Brunnera’s foliage is either grey/silver or green/blue, but the leaves can change between these two colors.
+Heartleaf Brunneras are beautiful and low-growing plants with heart-shaped leaves, which explains their name.
+Their foliage is either grey/silver or green/blue, but the leaves can change between these two colors.

-The heartleaf Brunnera will first grow strikingly green/blue colored leaves that will then turn grey/silver.
-Once the leaves are silver, they are almost iridescent when seen in the right light.
+They’ll first grow in a green/blue color, then turn grey/silver.
+Once the change occurs, the leaves become almost iridescent when seen in the right light.

 These plants will grow to about 1 to 3 feet in height and between 12 to 30 inches in width, and they boast clouds of white or sky-blue flowers from early to around mid-spring.